srtaghav/BIOL5153/README.md

 # BIOL5153

+Added nucleotide_composition.py - this file takes an input file (example:nad4L.fasta), and counts the AGTC content as well as the sequence length and outputs this information to a text file

 Added resume.md - resume file in markdown

 Added assn03 - These are BLAST files running nad4L sequence against various databases